Trees for Communities

 About the Project

 As a nation, India is experiencing rapid development that holds the promise for a brighter future.
 The advancements in technology, industry, and various sectors are undeniably impressive, driving economic growth and improving the standard of living for many.
 However, this progress comes with its own set of challenges, notably in terms of infrastructural expansion.
-The extensive infrastructural development, while crucial for modernization, has led to a concerning rise in deforestation rates.
+The extensive infrastructural development, while crucial for modernisation, has led to a concerning rise in deforestation rates.
 This ecological imbalance has triggered a cascade of issues, such as deteriorating air quality and fragmentation of habitats.
-While development undoubtedly brings numerous benefits, it is imperative to critically evaluate the trade-offs and costs it imposes on the environment and public health.

 Tree Species